USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch04_model_inputs.md

 [Return to Table 4-1](#gspro_t)
 <!-- END COMMENT -->

-Used by: CCTM – online biogenics emissions version only
+Used by: CCTM – online BEIS biogenics emissions version only

 The speciation profile file, GSPRO, contains the factors that are used to separate aggregated inventory pollutant emissions totals into emissions of model species in the form required by CMAQ.
 If only biogenic emissions are being calculated online in CMAQ, the GSPRO file used by CCTM needs to contain split factors only for the biogenic VOC emissions that are input in the B3GRD file.
 If other emissions sources are being calculated by CCTM, VOC split factors for these other sources must be included in the GSPRO file.
 The GSPRO file format is listed in the SMOKE user’s manual, see: [GSPRO documentation](https://www.cmascenter.org/smoke/documentation/4.0/html/ch08s05s02.html).